grpc/proposal/A101-SNI-setting-and-SNI-SAN-validation.md

 As mentioned in [A29 implementation details][A29_impl-details] the `UpstreamTlsContext` is either passed down to child policies via channel arguments or a similar mechanism, depending on the language.
-[A29 implementation details][A29_impl-details] also talks about a `CertificateProvider` object that represents a plugin that provides the required certificates and keys to the gRPC application.
+[A29 implementation details][A29_impl-details] also talks about a `CertificateProvider` object that represents a plugin that provides the required certificates and keys to the gRPC implementation.
 When Tls handshake is initiated for a channel that is using `XdsCredentials`, this `CertificateProvider` object is used to provide the certs and trust roots for establishing the secure connection.
 During this handshake we need to set the SNI to use for the `ClientHello` frame of the handshake.
 To determine the SNI, we need both the